W9KSB/W9KSB-Rotctld-Serial-Bridge/README.md

     rotor

 This allows modern networked rotors to work seamlessly with GS-232-based software --- no original Yaesu controller required.
+This project has no Yaesu affiliation, but they are extremely popular (for good reason), so they were the syntax I went with.

 ------------------------------------------------------------------------